zonbrisad/bashplates/README.md

 #### License
 MIT
 #### Description
-Bashplates is a bash scipt template to enabel quick development of subcommandbased shellscripts.
+Bashplates is a bashscript template generator to enable rappid development of subcommandbased shellscripts.

 ## Features